AnonymousUser198769/MODELS2025-Artifacts/README.md

 ## Feature model
 The following image shows a feature model to compare coordination approaches, such as ADLs, coordination languages, coordination frameworks (like this publication) and even co-simulation approaches.
+Especially, the component languages part in the bottom right shows the differentiation between homogeneous/heterogeneous.
+For example, ADLs have homogeneous components, while our approach allows heterogeneous modeling languages.
 ![Featuer model to compare coordination approaches](./feature-model.svg)

 # Maude Implementation